devanshdalal/devanshdalal.github.io/README.md

 1. Clone the repo.
 2. Install all dependencies using `npm install`.
-3. Change the user details in `config.json`. and the logo `public/favicon.ico`
+3. Change the user details in `config.json`, and the logo `public/favicon.ico` as desired.
 3. Start the project by running `npm start`.
-4. Publish the changes to your github portfolio page using `npm run deploy`
+4. Publish the changes to your github portfolio page using `npm run deploy`.

 ### Prettier and Precommit Hooks